shirishmaharjan/ERA5-Climate-data/README.md

 # ERA5-Climate-data
 Python code to download ERA5 data.
 Original (1979-2022).
 Later adding 2023.

+# Created a grid shape file of 1342 unique values of Nepal.

 # Steps to download ERA5 data.

 - SJ has created a code that will download ERA5 data from https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_HOURLY#description from 1979-2022